BlenderCN-Org/blender-manual/manual/render/workflows/multiview.rst

 Before fine-tuning the camera parameters you can set the convergence plane in the viewport based in your scene depth layout.
 Go outside the camera view and you will instantly see the convergence plane in front of the camera.

 You can toggle this and other display settings in the Stereoscopy tab of the viewport properties panel.
-In the following image the cameras frutum volumes are also visible.
+In the following image the cameras frustum volumes are also visible.

 .. figure:: /images/Manual_multiview_workflow_5.png